Lisa9601/PMCSN/README.md

 #### Covid test area parameters:
 * TESTMU : covid test service rate
 * GREENPASSP : probability of having the greenpass
+* POSITIVEP : probability of being positive to the covid test
 * TESTWAIT: time to wait for the covid test results (usually 15 min)

 ## Deployment